Minimally Invasive Procedure

 Endoscopy is a minimally invasive procedure that allows doctors to look inside the body through the use of an endoscope, a long, thin tube with a small camera attached.
 A child may need an endoscope if they have swallowing difficulties, experience nausea and vomiting, indigestion, bleeding or abdominal pain.

-Doctors at Edinburg Children's Hospital use endoscopy to examine various parts of the body including the lungs, urinary system, abdomen, esophagus and stomach.
+Doctors at South Texas Health System Children's use endoscopy to examine various parts of the body including the lungs, urinary system, abdomen, esophagus and stomach.
 Using endoscopy, doctors can pinpoint abnormalities that may not be detectable on X-rays and can also insert instruments to remove small samples of tissue for tests.